 Toilet & Poop Bags: no toilet.
 Only 1 red poop bag bin.

 The interesting landscapes here in Crickhowell Powys are said to have inspired the late Tolkein when writing The Hobbit.
 There is a hobbit settlement called Crickhollow, and this is where the inspiration is said to have come from, while Tolkein was staying to write in Talybont on Usk.
+The views around are beautiful, and if you enjoy caving (please wear proper equipment and or take a guide!) this is definitely a good spot for that with extensive limestone caves throughout.

 Local Eats (yet to have a link)